-Performance Measure Weight Rationale • Cash flow from operations before American Centrifuge expense, interest and taxes ("Adjusted cash flow from operations") (25%) • Adjusted cash flow from operations is a non- GAAP measure of cash created by existing operations with a slightly lower weighting due to potential timing variances.
+Performance Measure Weight Rationale • Cash flow from operations before American Centrifuge expense, interest and taxes ("Adjusted cash flow from operations") (25%) • Adjusted cash flow from operations is a non-GAAP measure of cash created by existing operations with a slightly lower weighting due to potential timing variances.
 ACP expense is excluded because it is covered by the ACP earned value metric.
-Interest and taxes are excluded because most members of management cannot influence these factors. • American Centrifuge project (ACP) earned value (35%) (measures project performance quantitatively by comparing work completed against work planned at a given date in the project schedule) • ACP earned value is an important non-GAAP measure of management's progress on the ACP for capital invested, and is weighted most heavily because of its strategic importance. • Selling, general and administrative (SG&A) expense, not including other compensation and stock based compensation ("Adjusted SG&A expense") (10%) • Adjusted SG&A expense is a non-GAAP measure of controllable overhead expenses.
+Interest and taxes are excluded because most members of management cannot influence these factors.
+American Centrifuge project (ACP) earned value (35%) (measures project performance quantitatively by comparing work completed against work planned at a given date in the project schedule) Selling, general and administrative (SG&amp;A) expense, not including other compensation and stock based compensation ("Adjusted SG&amp;A expense") (10%) ACP earned value is an important non-GAAP measure of management's progress on the ACP for capital invested, and is weighted most heavily because of its strategic importance.
+Adjusted SG&amp;A expense is a non-GAAP measure of controllable overhead expenses.
 Other compensation and stock based compensation are excluded because they can be influenced by stock price volatility and other subjective variables.
-Key Performance Objectives 45% • Individual performance measures weighted between 10% and 35% • Based on the Company's strategic initiatives and operating plan.
-The weight of each of the key performance objectives varied by
+Key Performance Objectives 45% Individual performance measures weighted between 10% and 35% • Based on the Company's strategic initiatives and operating plan.
+The weight of each of the key performance objectives varied by individual based on their areas of responsibility.